-- 1. For purposes of this conflict of interest policy, a "Key Employee" is any person, including present or future directors, officers, shareholders of 10% or more of issued stock who is, or has within the last five (5) years, been in a position to exercise substantial influence over the affairs of the Agency.
-This includes, but is not limited to: (i) voting Members of the Board; (ii) presidents, chief executive Officers, chief operating Officers or employees of any other title with similar responsibilities; (iii) treasurers and chief financial Officers or employees of any other title with similar responsibilities; or (iv) a "highly compensated" employee, within the meaning of section 4958 of the Internal Revenue Code and guidance issued by the Internal Revenue Service, who is in a position to exercise substantial influence over the affairs of the Center. - 2.
+- 1. For purposes of this conflict of interest policy, a "Key Employee" is any person, including present or future directors, officers, or who has within the last five (5) years, been in a position to exercise substantial influence over the affairs of the Agency.
+This includes, but is not limited to: (i) voting Members of the Board; (ii) Presidents, Chief Executive Officers, Chief Operating Officers or employees of any other title with similar responsibilities; (iii) Treasurers and Chief Financial Officers or employees of any other title with similar responsibilities; or (iv) a "highly compensated" employee, within the meaning of section 4958 of the Internal Revenue Code and guidance issued by the Internal Revenue Service, who is in a position to exercise substantial influence over the affairs of the Agency. - 2.
 Conflict of Interest: Any situation in which financial or other personal considerations may compromise or appear to compromise (1) a member of the Board of Directors, employee or contractor's business judgment; (2) delivery of services; or (3) ability for a member of the Board of Directors, employee or contractor to do his or her job (a "Conflict of Interest").
 An actual or potential Conflict of Interest occurs when a member of the Board of Directors, employee or contractor is influenced in his or her decision by, or put in a position to influence a decision that may result in, a personal or financial gain for that Member of the Board of Directors, employee or contractor, or for a Relative as a result of business dealings.
-For the purpose of this policy, a "Relative" of any person means his or her (i) spouse, ancestors, brothers and sisters (whether whole, half-blood or adopted), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses of brothers, sisters, children, grandchildren, and great-grandchildren, and the children of brothers and sisters, or (ii) domestic partner as defined in section 2994-A of the Public Health Law. - 3.
-Business dealings with outside entities must not result in unusual gain for those entities, Birch, members of the Board of Directors, employees or contractors.
-Unusual gain refers to any payment, gifts, gratuity, bribes, travel, services, accommodations, entertainment, product bonuses, special fringe benefits, unusual price breaks, and other windfalls designed to ultimately benefit the Agency, members of the Board of Directors, employees or contractors, or that would reasonably be determined to influence the Agency, members of the Board of Directors, employees or contractors.
+For the purpose of this policy, a "Relative" of any person means his or her (i) spouse, ancestors, brothers and sisters (whether whole, half-blood or adopted), children (whether natural or adopted), grandchildren, great-grandchildren, and spouses of brothers, sisters, children, grandchildren, and great-grandchildren, and the children of brothers and sisters, or

+(ii) domestic partner as defined in section 2994-A of the Public Health Law.

-4. The materials, products, designs, plans, ideas, and data are the property of the Agency and must never be given to an outside firm or individual except through normal channels with appropriate prior authorization.
+- 3. Business dealings with outside entities must not result in unusual gain for those entities, Birch, members of the Board of Directors, employees or contractors.
+Unusual gain refers to any payment, gifts, gratuity, bribes, travel, services, accommodations, entertainment, product bonuses, special fringe benefits, unusual price breaks, and other windfalls designed to ultimately benefit the Agency, members of the Board of Directors, employees or contractors, or that would reasonably be determined to influence the Agency, members of the Board of Directors. - 4.
+The materials, products, designs, plans, ideas, and data are the property of the Agency and must never be given to an outside firm or individual except through normal channels with appropriate prior authorization.
 Any improper transfer of material or disclosure of information, even though it is not apparent that any member of the Board of Directors, employee or contractor has personally gained by such action, is prohibited.